EvgenijK/TomeNET-Tileset/README.md

 ## Current state

 The tileset still in development.
 Currently there is only 16x22 size.
+All items/objects and terrain completed, more sizes goal is next.

 **Roadmap:**
 - [x] objects